-1 InstructionAPI Introduction
+1 Introduction

 When analyzing and modifying binary code, it is necessary to translate between raw binary instructions and an abstract form that describes the semantics of the instructions.
 As a part of the Dyninst project, we have developed the Instruction API, an API and library for decoding and representing machine instructions in a platform-independent manner.
 The Instruction API includes methods for decoding machine language, convenient abstractions for its analysis, and methods to produce disassembly from those abstractions.
-The current implementation supports the IA32, IA-64, AMD-64, SPARC, POWER, and PowerPC instruction sets.
+The current implementation supports the x86, x86-64, PowerPC-32, and PowerPC-64 instruction sets.
 The Instruction API has the following basic capabilities:

-- Decoding: interpreting a sequence of bytes as a machine instruction in a given machine language. - Abstract representation: representing the behavior of that instruction as an abstract syntax tree. - Disassembly: translating an abstract representation of a machine instruction into a string representation of the corresponding assembly language instruction.
+- Decoding: interpreting a sequence of bytes as a machine instruction in a given machine language. - Abstract representation: representing the behavior of that instruction as an abstract syntax tree - Disassembly: translating an abstract representation of a machine instruction into a string representation of the corresponding assembly language instruction.